swas02/NeutralAXIS/Web/Staircase.md

 Staircases are essential architectural elements that provide vertical access between different levels of a building.
 They come in various designs, materials, and configurations, each serving specific functional and aesthetic purposes.

-## 1Types of Staircases
+## Types of Staircases

 ### Straight Staircase
-The most common type, straight staircases run in a straight line from one floor to another, offering simplicity and ease of construction.
+The most common type, straight staircases run in a straight line from one floor to another, offering ==simplicity and ease of construction==.

 ### L-Shaped Staircase
 L-shaped staircases consist of two straight flights of stairs that form a 90-degree angle, often used when space is limited.